Human Rights Due Diligence

 In line with the UN Guiding Principles on Business and Human Rights, we seek to cooperate in the remediation of adverse impacts through legitimate processes, and where reasonable and appropriate, encourage our clients to prevent or mitigate any adverse impacts on human rights.

 We provide a healthy and safe working environment for our employees.
-We are also committed to offering equal employment opportunities to all and promoting diversity and inclusion, and do not tolerate discrimination or harassment of any kind.
+We are also committed to offering equal employment opportunities to all and promoting diversity, equity and inclusion, and do not tolerate discrimination or harassment of any kind.
 We have established a Human Rights Education Committee, and will work diligently to enhance the awareness of each employee with respect to our own rights and those of others.

 We recognize that, as a financial services provider, we can contribute to or be linked with adverse human rights impacts by way of our business relationships in every sector.
 We strive to perform adequate due diligence to prevent or mitigate adverse human rights impacts associated with our business operations, using our leverage where appropriate.
+We perform enhanced due diligence whenever we find any human rights issues in a business partner.

 We are committed to protecting the privacy of our clients and promoting responsible financing that takes into consideration social and environmental impacts.